UnkwUsr/hlhax/README.md

 ./inject_tool.sh load
 ```

+P.S. injector runs `make` every time, so don't care about it when modify sources.

 ## Goals (aka sweet dreams)
 Autostrafe functions.
 That's all.
 Really, I very love cs 1.6 kz hacks like Tkz
 or 101xD.
 They literally allow you to gain such speed that the player begins to